 The AANA Foundation serves as the leading resource for assuring safe anesthesia care through education and research.

 The Foundation provides financial support to CRNAs and SRNAs through a variety of initiatives and events in addition to offering workshops attended by hundreds of individuals.
 Over the course of its 30-year history, the Foundation has awarded more than $3.43 million to more than 2,900 individuals as detailed below.

 - 972 scholarships totaling more than $1,473,000 to support nurse anesthesia

 - 178 fellowships totaling $1,163,640 to assist CRNA students pursuing their PhD and DNP degrees

 - 184 research grants to CRNAs totaling more than $695,900

 - 1,620 poster presentations at AANA Annual Congresses totaling more than $108,000

-The AANA Foundation sets a broad research agenda that includes the following areas:
+The AANA Foundation sets a broad range of research objectives that includes the following areas: